trojanMcAfee/ozel/README.md

 # Dockerized

-Tests are containerized in order to isolate specific environments for the correct functioning of each scenario, such as Hardhat fork, block number, state variables, accounts, among others.
+Tests are containerized in order to isolate specific environments for the correct functioning of each scenario, such as fork, block number, state variables, accounts, among others.
 These are divided as:
 * ### Ethereum:
   * `ozel-test-mainnet:0.0.2` --> For optimistic and pessimistic (aka failing) scenarios.
 * ### Arbitrum: